ormle-dev/ormle-standard/README.md

 ### 3.2 Inverse Readings

-For each binary Fact Type, the Ormle Standard explicitly captures the **Inverse Reading**, ensuring that the relation is not a directed pointer (as in a Foreign Key) but a **bi-directional logical assertion**.
+For each binary Fact Type, the GRAM specification explicitly captures the **Inverse Reading**, ensuring that the relation is not a directed pointer (as in a Foreign Key) but a **bi-directional logical assertion**.
 If the forward reading is *"Employee handles Order"*, the inverse is *"Order is handled by Employee"*.
 This duality enables an LLM to traverse the graph in either direction without ambiguity.

 ---

 ## 4. Constraint Formalization

-Constraints in the Ormle Standard are not auxiliary metadata; they are **first-class logical laws** governing the behavior of each relation.
+Constraints in the GRAM specification are not auxiliary metadata; they are **first-class logical laws** governing the behavior of each relation.

 ### 4.1 Uniqueness Constraints and Functional Dependencies